vincenttommi/phase-1-review-conditionals/README.md

 // => 42
 ```

-Finally, references to variables are also expressions, resolving to the value
+Finally, variable lookups are also expressions, resolving to the value contained
-contained in the variable:
+in the variable:

 ```js
 const fullName = 'Ada Lovelace';